Last Updated on March 25, 2021 by Julia Wilson

 What should you do if your cat has been exposed to benzalkonium chloride?

 Remove the cat from the area and rinse the oral cavity with water (a syringe with the needle removed is the best way to do this).
-If the coat or paws have been contaminated, wash with a mild dishwashing detergent such as Dawn and rinse thoroughly.
-Keep warm until the cat is dry.
+If the coat or paws have been contaminated, wash with a mild liquid dishwashing detergent (Dawn, Fairy Liquid, Morning Fresh) and rinse thoroughly.
+Place the cat in a warm room until the coat is dry.

 If the cat is displaying any clinical signs, such as hypersalivation, oral ulceration or loss of appetite, seek veterinary care.
 Treatment may include antibiotics, analgesics to relieve pain and a soft diet.
 Cats with severe oral ulceration may require hospitalisation for tube feeding.

-Always read the labelling to ensure that the active ingredient in household cleaners or disinfectants do not contain chemicals which are toxic to cats.
+- Always read the labelling to ensure that the active ingredient in household cleaners or disinfectants do not contain chemicals toxic to cats.

-Follow the recommended dilution for household cleaners and disinfectants and always apply as directed.
+- Follow the recommended dilution for household cleaners and disinfectants and always apply as directed.
+It is important to clean the area as dirt and organic matter can reduce the ability of disinfectant to kill germs.

-Keep cats away from surfaces which have been recently disinfected until they are completely dry.
+- Keep cats away from surfaces that have been recently disinfected until they are completely dry.

 Related content: Cat-friendly cleaning products